Go to content

 5. Legal basis for processing personal data

-5.1 - We only process your personal data when we have a legal basis to do so in accordance
+5.1 - We only process your personal data when we have a legal basis to do so in accordancewith the GDPR.
+Depending on the specific circumstances, the processing of personaldata is done on the following legal basis:

 6. Disclosure and transfer of personal data

-6.1 - We only transfer personal data to other entities when it is legally permitted or
+6.1 - We only transfer personal data to other entities when it is legally permitted or required.

 6.2 - We transfer personal data to the following recipients from the EU/EEA: